Views:

 For more information about setting MySQL database permissions, please visit MySQL - 13.7.1.6 GRANT Statement.

-Type \q to exit the mysql program.
+to exit the mysql program.

 To log in to MySQL as the user you just created, type the following command.
-Replace username with the name of the user you created above:
+Replace username

 mysql -u username -p

-Type the user’s password, and then press Enter.
+Type the userβs password, and then press Enter.

-To create a database, type the following command.
-Replace dbname with the name of the database that you want to create:
+with the name of the database that you want to create:

 CREATE DATABASE dbname;

 To work with the new database, type the following command.
-Replace dbname with the name of the database you created above:
+Replace dbname

 USE dbname;